 With AR improving rapidly, we will see a huge uptake in brands finding useful applications for the technology in the future.

-In digital marketing, we will see a lot more of this, as it is being used in advanced lead scoring, improved segmentation and individual personalization, in order to reduce churn and improve customer loyalty, just to name a few of the applications.
+In terms of digital marketing trends, we will see a lot more of this, as it is being used in advanced lead scoring, as well as for segmentation and individual personalization, which helps marketers reduce churn and improve customer loyalty.

 - How to Use Predictive Analytics for Better Marketing Performance